A collection of usefull tools to interact with the google drive/google docs api.

 The automated managing of google drive documents is quite laborious.
 This is because of the Google Drive API v3, which does not allow to pass a directory path of a document that should be created.
 Instead, documents are only ordered using the parents node id.

-Since its more common for us to think in directory trees, its more convenient for us to specify a full path.
+Since its more common for us to think in directory trees, its easier to specify a full path.

 import gdrive_tools.gdrive_tools as gt import gdrive_tools.google_auth as ga from gdrive_tools.google_filetypes import GoogleFiletypes SCOPES = [ 'https://www.googleapis.com/auth/drive', 'https://www.googleapis.com/auth/documents', 'https://www.googleapis.com/auth/spreadsheets', 'https://www.googleapis.com/auth/presentations' ] # Create a google auth object which wraps the authentication on the google # drive api. auth = ga.GoogleAuth(SCOPES) credentials = auth.createCredentials() # Create the api client and pass the read credentials. googleDriveToolsClient = gt.GoogleDriveTools(credentials)